flanksource/docs/canary-checker/docs/scripting/cel.md

 ### .wordWrap

-The `wordWrap` method on a string inserts line-breaks into the string, before it reaches the given max width
+`wordWrap` on a string inserts line-breaks into the string, before it reaches the given max width

 Syntax: